Temiloluwa/sagemaker_auto_mpg/Blog.md

 To instantiate the Framework Preprocessor with the sklearn library,  I supplied [`SKlearn estimator`](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html) Class to the `estimator_cls` parameter.
 The `.run` method of the preprocessor comes with a `code` parameter for specifying the entry point script and  `source_dir` parameter for indicating the directory that contains all custom scripts.

 Pay close attention to how data is transferred into and exported out of the preprocessing containiner using [ProcessingInput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingInput.html) and [ProcessingOutput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingOutput.html) APIs.
-Also note that unlike Estimators that are executed using a `.fit` method, Preprocessors use a `.run` method.
+You will see how container (`/opt/ml/*`) and S3 paths for data transfer are specified.
+Note that unlike Estimators that are executed using a `.fit` method, Preprocessors use a `.run` method.

 ``` python